 A SBCC executive session in November 2024 discussed the implications of Initiative 2066 to the gas-restrictive building codes currently in effect.
 A proposal was drafted that would direct SBCC to consider off-cycle (but not emergency) rulemaking to evaluate the 2021 WA State Energy Code (WSEC) for compliance with Initiative 2066, EPCA, and state rules for efficiency.
 It was discussed that considerations would also be made during the 2024 WSEC development.
-It is unclear at this point when, and to what extent, the SBCC intends to make substantive adjustments to the building code in compliance with Initiative 2066, and how the newly passed ballot initiative will be integrated and complied with at a state and local level.
-Cascade will continue to monitor the situation and potential impacts to the use of gas in Washington.

-c.
+The SBCC has opened a proposal period from c.
 SB 5092 - WUTC Natural Gas Decarbonization Study